5cover/psdc/docs/Scratch.md

 That seems like an easy way to implement this feature.

-## Modularity

-Add support for modularity.

-I think we should have two preprocessor directives for reusing code in other files.

-### `#include`

-Dumb.
-Like in C. Expands into the contents of the included file.

-### `#use`

-Smarter.
-Useful for libraries.
-Like includes but only referenced declarations are copied. (and the declarations they themselves reference, trees.)

-Basically does tree-shaking from the start.

 ## File handling PSC &rarr; C

 ### Step 1.
 Declaration